jdevfullstack/lightweight-web-server/README.md

 Remember also that the `index.html` is the default web page, manually coded to do so.
 You can change that.

-Once you created the executable jar file, all files within the directory of this executable jar file can be accessed through this server.
+Once you have created the executable jar file, all files within the directory of this executable jar file can be accessed through this server.